-An arrow on the instrument cluster flashes in the direction of the turn or lane change.
+An arrow on the instrument cluster will flash in the direction of the turn or lane change.

 Raise or lower the lever until the arrow starts to flash to signal a lane change.
-Hold it there until the lane change is completed.
+Hold it there until the lane change is complete.
 If the lever is moved momentarily to the lane change position, the arrow will flash three times.

-The lever returns to its starting position whenever it is released.
+The lever returns to its starting position when it is released.

-If after signaling a turn or a lane change the arrow flashes rapidly or does not come on, a signal bulb may be burned out.
+If after signaling a turn or lane change, the arrow flashes rapidly or does not come on, a signal bulb may be burned out.

-Replace any burned out bulbs.
+Have any burned out bulbs replaced.
 If a bulb is not burned out, check the fuse.
-See Fuses and Circuit Breakers ⇔ 234.
+See Instrument Panel Fuse Block \Rightarrow 298.